Government of Anambra State: General Assembly

 Created in 1991 when the state was created, it is a unicameral body with 30 elected members who represent 30 constituencies of the state.
 To be eligible to run, a potential candidate must be at least 21 years of age, and must have lived in their district for at least one year prior to the election, and have lived in Anambra State for two years.
 They also must be residents of their constituencies.
 Membership in the Assembly is considered a part-time job, and many members have employment in addition to their legislative work.
 Assembly members serve two-year terms.

 The Assembly is led by the Speaker of the Assembly, who is elected by the members.
 After the Governor of Anambra State, the Speaker of the Assembly is second in the line of succession to replace the Governor of Anambra State in the event that the governor is unable to execute the duties of that office.
 The Speaker decides the schedule for the Assembly, which bills will be considered, appoints committee chairmen, and generally runs the Assembly's agenda.
 The current Speaker is Uchenna Okafor.

 Judicial branch

 The State court system of Anambra State comprises the Anambra State High Court, the magistrate courts, and many lower courts.

-Anambra State High Court

-The High Court is the highest court in the state.
+Anambra State High Court is the highest court in the state.
 It hears appeals from the magistrate Courts.
 It has the capacity, rarely exercised, to look into other cases within the judicial and executive branches.

 The Court consists of a chief judge appointed by the Governor with recommendation of the National Judicial Council and the appointment confirmed by State Assembly.
 The chief judge serve an initial seven-year term, after which they can be reappointed to serve until age 70.
 The Anambra State High Court was created and its role established by the delegates to the Nigerian Constitution of 1999.
 It is the final judicial authority on all cases in the state court system.